 “My best friend and I always joke about opening a business someday where it would be like a holistic women’s health care center and we’d have doulas and midwives and we would have somebody who is a naturopath,” she said.

-For now she will continue to study sociology and eventually childhood development, as well as take a doula training and find a way to identify a voice for women in these programs.
+For now she will continue to study sociology and eventually childhood development.
+She also plans on taking a doula training in the future, this way she can better find a way to identify a voice for women in these programs.

 “I’ll just keep on working and chugging and doing things that I love until they all connect somehow,” LeMasters said.